History of the University of South Carolina: Civil War

-The students formed a cadet company in December 1860 to aid the Southern cause, but an order by Governor Pickens prevented them from leaving Columbia.
+The students formed a cadet company in December 1860 as national tensions rose following the election of Abraham Lincoln as President, but an order by Governor Pickens prevented them from leaving Columbia.
 Undeterred, the students disbanded their company on April 12 and formed a new company while en route to Charleston so that the governor's previous holding orders would be invalid.
 Once in Charleston, General Beauregard assigned the company to guard Sullivan's Island, much to the dismay of the students who greatly desired to be a part of the Battle of Fort Sumter.
 After three weeks of guard duty, the student cadet company returned to Columbia to a hero's welcome.

 Later in June 1861, the students reformed the company and requested to be accepted for service.
 Governor Pickens accepted their request provided that the faculty also approved the venture, but the faculty did not give its consent because they did not want the college to needlessly be closed.
 The frustrated students even went as far as negotiating service of their unit with President Jefferson Davis, who agreed, but again Governor Pickens denied their use because the faculty was not willing to let them go.

 When the students returned in October, they reorganized their military unit as the "third company."
 The Union attack of the South Carolina coast in November at the Battle of Port Royal led Governor Pickens to agree to their request to be mustered for active duty, but President Longstreet and the faculty steadfastly maintained their opposition to the students leaving for service.
 However, with the support of the governor the students ignored the protests of the faculty and departed for the Lowcountry.
 Governor Pickens kept the student company in Charleston to serve as his bodyguard and because the Union forces at Port Royal did not press their advantage, he released the students from military service on December 10.